Quantologics-Ltd/Indeed_job_market_report/README.md

+## Update: Currently this code is not working due to the changes on the target website.
+Indeed uses redirection to enrcypted urls which requires further development in order to scrape.

-# Indeed UK job market report
+## Indeed UK job market report

 The aim of the repository is to create automatic current job market report based on web-scraping Python script.
 Currently it may have bugs, but in the future it will be fixed and it will show a more comprehensive overview.